NOC Tools and Software in 2024: An Operational Perspective

 BigPanda Logo

 BigPanda is an industry-leading event correlation platform powered by AIOps.
-The platform helps enterprises significantly reduce IT noise and detects incidents in real-time (before they escalate into outages).
+The platform helps enterprises significantly reduce IT noise and detect incidents in real time before they escalate into outages.
+One of BigPanda’s greatest strengths is its vendor-agnostic nature, which allows it to correlate events from multiple sources, reducing impact assessment and incident resolution time.

-• Scalable pricing: Rather than a large upfront cost, BigPanda’s pricing was associated with the number of clients/devices we had running through it.
-For us, this pricing model was, and continues to be, most advantageous as it scales well with our business.
+• Scalable Pricing: Instead of a large upfront cost, BigPanda’s pricing model is based on the number of clients or devices running through it.
+This scalable pricing is advantageous as it grows with the business.

 Moogsoft